techiesaurus/tuned/README.md

 The icon:

-The TuneD icon was created by Mariia Leonova <mleonova@redhat.com> and it is licensed under Creative Commons Attribution-ShareAlike 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/legalcode).
+The Aspect-TuneD icon was created by Mariia Leonova <mleonova@redhat.com> and it is licensed under Creative Commons Attribution-ShareAlike 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/legalcode).